opendocsg/slw-judgments-backfill/2015_SGHC_68/report.md

 _The best interests of the Children_

 21     Counsel for the Mother contended that the best interests of the Children were served by giving the Mother care and control.
-Relying on the Court of Appeal decision of _Soon Pec k Wah v Woon Che Chye_ [1997] 3 SLR(R) 430 (“ _Soon Pec k Wah_ ”) at [45] which emphasised the maternal bond between a mother and her child, counsel’s submission was that the Children, as infants, would be better off if they were cared for by their natural mother.
+Relying on the Court of Appeal decision of _Soon Pec k Wah v Woon Che Chye_ <span class="citation">[1997] 3 SLR(R) 430</span> (“ _Soon Pec k Wah_ ”) at [45] which emphasised the maternal bond between a mother and her child, counsel’s submission was that the Children, as infants, would be better off if they were cared for by their natural mother.

 22     The respondents countered with two points.
 First, _Soon Pec k Wah_ simply stood for the proposition that where all things were equal, the child should not be deprived of his mother’s love and